-Rex Tillerson Says He Believes in Climate Change—But That May Not Mean Much
+Rex Tillerson Says He Believes in Climate Change — but That May Not Mean Much

 The Secretary of State nominee said he supports remaining in the Paris Agreement

-Former ExxonMobil CEO Rex Tillerson tempered President-elect Donald Trump’s flat out rejection of the science of climate change with an endorsement of the Paris Agreement during testimony on Wednesday following his nomination to serve as U.S. Secretary of State.
+Former ExxonMobil CEO Rex Tillerson tempered President-elect Donald Trump’s flat-out rejection of the science of climate change with an endorsement of the Paris Agreement during testimony on Wednesday following his nomination to serve as U.S. Secretary of State.

 “I think it’s 190 countries have signed on,” he said before the Senate Foreign Relations Committee in reference to the accords.
 “We’re better served by being at that table than by leaving that table.”